FireFreexe/usb-kvm-diy-context-submission/ipad-kvm-instructions.md

 # Initialize the Pi and put it in gadget mode

+Full credit to Ben for making this [amazing guide](https://www.hardill.me.uk/wordpress/2023/12/23/pi5-usb-c-gadget/) on putting the new raspberry Pi into gadget mode.
+As far as I am aware, he was the first to make a guide for this and was able to publis it within months of the Pi being released.
+What I put in my guide is heavily based on what he put, but I put down everything that I specifically did to make mine work.
+Check out his guide for a better explanation what everything does.

 Update everything as is normal with a fresh install.

 ```bash